mozilla/experimenter-docs/docs/jetstream/configuration.md

 ### Defining data sources

-Most of the regular data sources are already defined in mozanalysis, but you can define a new one in a similar way to how new metrics are defined.
+Most of the regular data sources are already defined in mozanalysis.
+See what [pre-defined data sources are available](https://mozilla.github.io/jetstream-config/data_sources/firefox_desktop/) for your platform.
+You can also define a new one in a similar way to how new metrics are defined.

 Add a section that looks like: